What Does Local Currency Do?

 or on a unit of currency roughly equivalent to the national currency, named

 to reflect the locality.
 In Bath LETS we trade in olivers.
+When using a

 It also needs to be recognized that overhead costs for some services can be